How to Enter an Aintree Sprint

 To book a space, contact the entries secretary to ensure the available spaces have not already been taken up.

 Not competed in a sprint before?
-The following will defiinitely help:-
+The following will definitely help:-

-We always recommend visiting a sprint or hillclimb event first and ask competitors loads of questions.
-Drivers are a friendly bunch and love to talk about their cars and will freely give advice to a potential new competitor.
+We always recommend visiting a sprint or hillclimb event first and asking competitors loads of questions.
+Drivers are a friendly bunch and love to talk about their cars, and will freely advise a potential new competitor.

 You’ll need to mark the towing points front & rear, and fit towing eyes in them.
-Modern road cars are supplied with one as standard and you can buy another eye quite cheaply.
-No need to use paint, TOW stickers are readily available online or you could just use insulating tape of a contrasting colour to make an arrow.
+Modern road cars are supplied with one as standard, and you can buy a second eye quite cheaply.
+No need to use paint, TOW stickers are readily available online, or you could just use insulating tape of a contrasting colour to make an arrow.
 You’ll need to wrap some yellow tape around the main earth cable to the battery.
-And you’ll need to show which way to turn the key to turn off the ignition too.
-You’ll need to make a timing beam splitter and fasten it to the front of the car.
-Most people use a piece of black aluminium and attach it using a numberplate bolt, or a bracket fastened behind the numberplate.
-The dimensions are critical, so look at MSUK’s NCRs.
+And you’ll need to show which way to turn the key to turn off the ignition.

-You’ll need a helmet of the right standard (the scrutineers will need to examine it and affix an approval sticker on the dayfor a small fee).
-Driving anything other than a standard road car you’ll need FIA approved overalls and (in some classes) gloves too.
-In most post 2000 standard road cars, you don’t need full FIA overalls, but they will need to be flame retardant.
+You’ll need a helmet of the right standard (the scrutineers will need to examine it and affix an approval sticker on the day for a small fee).
+If your car complies with our Standard Road Car classes, you only need to have your arms and legs covered, though flame-retardant overalls are recommended.
+Driving anything other than an unmodified standard road car, you’ll need FIA-approved overalls and (in some classes) gloves too.

-Finally, you’ll need to make a timing beam splitter and fasten it to the front of the car.
-Most people use a piece of black aluminium and on a road car they attach it using a numberplate bolt, or a bracket fastened behind the numberplate.
+Finally, you’ll need to make a vertical timing strut at least 254mm high x 51mm wide (10″ x 2″), the bottom of which shall be between 180mm and 200mm from the ground.
+It needs to be matt black on both sides.
+Most people use a thin piece of black aluminium and, on a road car, they attach it using a number plate bolt or a bracket fastened behind the number plate.

-This is a very much simplified overview of what’s required.
-The following guides will definitely help answer your questions before your first event:
+This is a greatly simplified overview of the requirements.
+The following guides will help answer your questions before your first event:

 https://www.hillclimbandsprint.co.uk/allabout.asp